jcarlosroldan/simpler/README.md

 ## Usage

-These are the methods currently available.
+Every method is properly documented.
+To use it, just do `from simpler import ...` and see all the choices that you have.

 * **simpler.files**
-  * **cd:** changes working directory, base of relative routes, to the one where the script is located.
+  * **cwd:** changes working directory, base of relative routes, to the one where the script is located.
   * **read:** simplified read of a file with a single interface for string, bytes, json and pickle files.
-  * **stream_lines:** same interface as read, just for string and bytes.
   * **write:** simplified write to a file with the same format as read.
   * **disk_cache:** this @annotation caches a file in the disk.
   * **size:** given a file, returns its size without loading it to memory.